General

 Plaster mold and model making.
 Charles Chaney.

 Prop builder’s mask-making handbook.
+Thurston James.

 Technique of casting for sculpture.
 John W. Mills.